warrenshea/warrenshea.github.io/notes/book.managing-humans.md

 # Managing Humans

 ## The Management Quiver
-Arrow analogy \- Every time you learn something, it's an arrow in your quicker
+Arrow analogy \- Every time you learn something, it's an arrow in your quiver

 ## 1\.
 Don't be a Prick
 Definition of a great manager \- Someone whom you can make a connection to no matter where on the organizational chart